junromadho/jamSholat/libraries/HUB08/README.txt

   running straight away!

-* The HUB08 comes with a pre-made data cable and HUB08CON connector board so you can plug-and-play straight into any regular size Arduino Board (Uno, Freetronics Eleven, EtherTen, USBDroid, etc)
+* The HUB08 comes with a pre-made data cable and HUB08CON connector board so you can plug-and-play straight into any regular size Arduino Board (Uno, EtherTen, USBDroid, etc)

 * Please note that the Mega boards have SPI on different pins, so this library does not currently support the HUB08CON connector board for direct connection to Mega's, please jumper the HUB08CON pins to the